 Similarly, companies like Hikvision and Dahua have been blacklisted due to accusations that their surveillance technology has been used in state-sponsored human rights abuses in China.

 The world has been slower to catch up to the dangers posed by Chinese ownership of free VPN apps with hundreds of millions of users.

-We have been investigating free mobile VPN apps since 2018, and were the first to uncover the extent to which many of the most popular free VPN apps were secretly Chinese-owned, despite China’s strict ban on VPNs and general hostility to internet freedom.
+We have been reviewing VPNs since 2016, and have been investigating free mobile VPN apps very closely since 2018.
+We were the first to uncover the extent to which many of the most popular free VPN apps were secretly Chinese-owned, despite China’s strict ban on VPNs and general hostility to internet freedom.

 These changes make it much harder to argue that Hong Kong-registered VPN apps with mainland Chinese ownership are somehow beyond reach of Beijing.

-As well as digging into who’s behind these apps and identifying any red flags around overall credibility, we also analyzed their privacy policies.
+As well as digging into who’s behind these VPNs, and identifying any red flags around overall credibility, we also analyzed their privacy policies.

 2022 UPDATE: More than two years after we published these findings, Chinese ownership of popular free VPNs in strategically-important territories continues to be an issue.
 Our analysis of who owns the most popular free VPN iOS apps in Taiwan reveals that half have links to mainland China.